pcorey/pcorey.github.io/_posts/2015-11-16-sorting-by-ownership-with-mongodb.markdown

 I sometimes find myself coming up against constraints or limitations imposed upon my software either through the tools that I'm using, or by a limited understanding of how to use those tools.
 In these situations we're always given two options:

-1. Bend or reshape your solution to fix the constraint
+1. Bend or reshape your solution to fit the constraint
 2. Maintain your design and overcome the limitation

 A perfect example of this would be something as seemingly simple as sorting a collection of documents by ownership using [MongoDB](https://www.mongodb.com/).